North East Hampshire Labour Party

 We raised an online petition to Hart District Council to highlight this and to demand action.
 Hundreds of residents signed it.
 This resulted in Hart agreeing to consult with the Foodbank, and making a £10,000 grant to the Foodbank.
 The Foodbank manager told us that our petition led directly to this, and thanked us for our action.

 Other parties rushed to claim the credit for that grant, but were notably absent in this matter the next year.
-It fell to Labour to pressure the council again in 2023, and obtain another grant.
+It fell to Labour to pressure the council again the next year, and obtain another grant.

 Preventing health cuts by Hampshire County Council

-Conservative-dominated Hampshire Council proposed massive cuts to health services in 2021, at a time of huge need.
-We in Labour campaigned through social media to make sure that as many people as possible responded to the consultation – and you the residents of Hampshire stepped up and provided a huge response.
+Conservative-dominated Hampshire Council proposed massive cuts to health services, at a time of huge need.
+We in Labour campaigned to make sure that as many people as possible responded to the consultation – and you the residents of Hampshire stepped up and provided a huge response.
 The Tories were forced to back down on the cuts.